geekyspartan/Image-stitching-panorama/readme.md

 # Image Alignment, Panoramas

-Implemented code to generate Panoramas for three images using Homography and Cylindrical warping.
+Implemented the method to generate Panoramas for three images using Homography and Cylindrical warping.

 To run code, execute the following command